-For EV certificates the subscriber has to enter into a legally valid and enforceable subscriber agreement with WoSign that satisfies the requirements of the CA/Browser Forum Guidelines.
+For EV SSL Certificates and EV Code Signing Certificates, the subscriber has to enter into a legally valid and enforceable subscriber agreement with WoSign that satisfies the requirements of the CA/Browser Forum Guidelines.
 WoSign requires that the subscriber makes the commitments and warranties set forth in the "Subscriber Agreement Requirements" section of the CA/Browser Forum Guidelines.